top of page

 Musician

-The directors of the Upper Valley Community band carefully select an assortment of pieces that challenges the abilities of the band and diversifies our repertoire.
+The director of the Upper Valley Community band carefully selects an assortment of pieces that challenges the abilities of the band and diversifies our repertoire.
 This program promises an eclectic mix of stirring music that showcases the band’s impressive range and artistry.

 bottom of page